Journey in pre-Islamic and early Islamic art and architecture

 How will I be taught, and will there be any work outside the class?

 Teaching is intended to be interactive.
 PowerPoint presentations with a wide range of slides will accompany the prepared talks.
 Questioning is welcomed throughout.
-Handouts with a selected bibliography and other helpful information for further self-study will be provided.
+Handouts with a selected bibliography and other helpful information for further self-study will be provided on Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?

 No other cost for the study day.
-Please, bring with you a notebook, a pencil and your eagerness to learn a lot about the amazing history of Islamic art.
+Please, bring writing material and your eagerness to learn a lot about the amazing history of Islamic art.

 When I've finished, what course can I do next?